PiTracLM/PiTrac/Documentation/Raspberry Pi Setup and Configuration.md

   <Manager sessionAttributeValueClassNameFilter="java\.lang\.(?:Boolean|Integer|Long|Number|String)|org\.apache\.catalina\.filters\.CsrfPreventionFilter\$LruCache(?:\$1)?|java\.util\.(?:Linked)?HashMap"/>
 </Context>
 ```
+   13. `sudo cp context.xml context.xml.ORIGINAL` [just in case]

-   16. Add a new document base/root to allow access to the shared mounted drive:
+   14. Add a new document base/root to allow access to the shared mounted drive:
        1. Edit `~conf/server.xml` and just before the `</Host>` near the end of the file, put:
        2. `<Context docBase="/home/<user>/LM_Shares/Images" path="/golfsim/Images" />`
        3. This will allow the Tomee system to access a directory that is outside of the main Tomee installation tree.
 This directory will be used to get debugging images from the other Pi into the web-based GUI that this Pi will be serving up.
        4. NOTE \- if the shared directory that is mounted off of the other Pi does not exist, Tomee may not be able to start
-   17. Allow symbolic linking.
+   15. Allow symbolic linking.
 In conf/context.xml, add before the end:
        1. `<Resources allowLinking="true" />`
-   18. Install the systemctl siervice we just created and start it:
+   16. Install the systemctl siervice we just created and start it:
        1. `sudo systemctl daemon-reload`
        2. `sudo systemctl enable tomee`
        3. `sudo systemctl start tomee`